By Gayle Vehar on | No Comments

 Photoshop is a beast.
 Plain and simple.
-With so many buttons and options, we as photographers, are always looking for ways to save time during the Photoshop editing process.
+With so many buttons and options, we, as photographers, are always looking for ways to save time when editing in Photoshop.
 There are MANY Photoshop keyboard shortcuts to help you do this.

 We have put together our 35+ essential Photoshop shortcuts that are the most important ones you NEED TO KNOW in order to save the most time editing and working in Photoshop.

 Press the "Space Bar" to temporarily switch your cursor to the Hand Tool, regardless of which tool is currently open.
 This temporary Hand Tool will help you move selections and shapes to the position you want without leaving your current tool.
 You can also press the "H" key to select the Hand Tool directly.

 Tap "V" on your keyboard to select the Move Tool.
 The Move Tool is essential for moving layers around to new positions on your image.